On this page

 3. Student Conduct Procedures

-The following procedures are the procedures followed to adjudicate all violations of the Community Standards, except allegations of sexual and gender-based misconduct and academic dishonesty.
+The following procedures are the procedures followed to adjudicate all violations of the Community Standards, except allegations of sexual and gender-based misconduct and allegations of a first violation of academic integrity.

-Conduct officers may involve or seek input from other College Officials in any or all parts of the Student Conduct Procedures as they deem appropriate.
+Conduct Officers may involve or seek input from other College Officials in any or all parts of the Student Conduct Process as they deem appropriate.

 A. Allegations

 1. Any person may file a report regarding any student or Student Organization alleging misconduct.
-To initiate the Community Standards process, reports shall be prepared in writing and directed to the Procedural Coordinator, or a designee.
-A report should be submitted as soon as possible after the alleged misconduct takes place
+To initiate the Community Standards Process, reports shall be prepared in writing and directed to the Procedural Coordinator, or a designee, or using any of the methods listed above.
+A report should be submitted as soon as possible after the alleged misconduct takes place.

-2. The Procedural Coordinator or designee shall determine if a complaint alleges or addresses a potential violation of the Community Standards and will notify the respondent of such allegations.
-The decision to continue a complaint through the Student Conduct process is the decision of the Procedural Coordinator or designee.
+2. The Procedural Coordinator or designee shall determine if a complaint alleges a potential violation of the Community Standards and will notify the respondent of such allegations.
+The decision to continue a complaint through the Student Conduct Process is the decision of the Procedural Coordinator or designee.

 4. The Procedural Coordinator, or designee, will determine what testimony, witnesses, or other information is relevant and may exclude information or witnesses that are deemed immaterial and/or irrelevant.